-(Default) Indicates that the time series can be read and written to.Indicates that hidden elements should be treated as if they are not hidden.Allows hidden elements to be written to treated as if they are not hidden.
-Allows hidden elements to be written to without first revealing them.
+Flag Value Meaning TSOPEN_RDWRITE 0 (Default) Indicates that the time series can be read and written to.
+TSOPEN_READ_HIDDEN 1 Indicates that hidden elements should be treated as if they are not hidden.
+TSOPEN_WRITE_HIDDEN 2 Allows hidden elements to be written to without first revealing them.
 The element remains hidden afterward.
-Causes any elements written to a time series also to be marked as hidden.
-Reveals any hidden element written to.

-Flag Value Meaning TSOPEN_NO_NULLS 32 Affects the way elements are returned that have never been allocated (TS_NULL_NOTALLOCATED).
+TSOPEN_WRITE_AND_HIDE 4 Causes any elements written to a time series also to be marked as hidden.
+TSWRITE_AND_REVEAL 8 Reveals any hidden element written to.
+TSOPEN_NO_NULLS 32 Affects the way elements are returned that have never been allocated (TS_NULL_NOTALLOCATED).
 Usually, if an element has not been allocated it is returned as NULL.
 If TSOPEN_NO_NULLS is set, an element that has each column set to NULL is returned instead.